Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/README.md

 Console.WriteLine(body);
 ```

+For more information on setting up all the needed Azure resources for Sending and Receiving messages, see this [Quickstart](https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-dotnet-get-started-with-queues).

 ### Sending a batch of messages

 There are two ways of sending several messages at once.
 The first way of doing this uses safe-batching.
 With safe-batching, you can create a `ServiceBusMessageBatch` object, which will allow you to attempt to add messages one at a time to the batch using the `TryAdd` method.
 If the message cannot fit in the batch, `TryAdd` will return false.